 To hold on to a small hold you’ll require a crimp grip.
 Below are 4 types of crimp grips.
 Using an open hand and half crimp has less impact on your fingers joints.
 Whereas using full and closed crimp can result in injury to your pulleys as these grips can exert huge force on your finger joints.

 Prevention is always better than cure.
 So it is necessary to pay attention to how you crimp.
 Technique always triumphs over strength.
 Women tend to climb with more technique while men tend to climb with brute strength.
 If you are a woman continue to climb like a woman, if you are a man try climbing like a woman 🤣.

 Finger injury (Remedy)

 If you had already gotten injured what can you do?
 The simple answer is to rest and not climb.
 But being a climber that is almost impossible to do.
 For mild pulley injury, you can tape up your injured fingers using H Taping.
 You can continue to climb with taped fingers but on easy routes.

-To minimise and prevent tennis elbow from happening will require you to some conditioning and exercise to treat and strengthen the tendons at your elbows.
+To minimize and prevent tennis elbow from happening will require you to some conditioning and exercise to treat and strengthen the tendons at your elbows.

 A shoulder injury is typically the rotator cuff tendons being impinged upon by a bone or ligament.
-Shoulder impingement is a condition where your shoulders rotator cuff tendons are intermittently trapped and compressed during shoulder movements causing injury to the shoulder tendons resulting in painful shoulder movements.
-The common cause of shoulder impingement for climbers is often due to repetitive activities such as reaching overhead or rotation of the shoulder while exerting force.
+Shoulder impingement is a condition where your shoulder rotator cuff tendons are intermittently trapped and compressed during shoulder movements causing injury to the shoulder tendons resulting in painful shoulder movements.
+The common cause of shoulder impingement for climbers is often due to repetitive activities such as reaching overhead or rotating the shoulder while exerting force.